yourboykyle/SecretRoutes/README.md

+# Secret Routes Mod

+Instructions:
-Just put it into your mods folder, or compile it yourself.
-(Source code is in the github, setup for IntelliJ Idea) If you have any questions, join the discord: https://discord.gg/M7aN8EsfR7
+- Just put it into your mods folder, or compile it yourself.
+(Source code is in the github, setup for IntelliJ Idea)
+- If you have any questions, join the discord: https://discord.gg/M7aN8EsfR7